zelhajou/42cursus/README.md

 </div>

+This repository contains my projects for the 42 Cursus, a programming curriculum developed by 42 Paris.
+The 42 Cursus is an intensive, peer-to-peer learning program designed to teach computer science and programming skills through project-based learning.
+Each project is graded by peers using a peer-evaluation system called "correction," and successful completion of each project is required to progress to the next level of the program.

 ## 🗣️ About 42

 42 is a global education initiative that offers a new way of learning technology: no teachers, no classrooms, students learning from their fellow students (peer to peer learning), with a methodology that develops both computing and life skills.
 The 42 cursus is free for whoever is approved in its selection process* - the so-called "Piscine" - becoming thus "cadets" (42's students).

 \* For further information about 42's **selection process** (the "Piscine"), please visit the [C Piscine repo](https://github.com/zakelh6/42Piscine-C).